carissalow/rapids/docs/features/extracted.rst

 Location (Doryab's) Features
 """"""""""""""""""""""""""""""
-Doryab location features are based on the research paper https://arxiv.org/pdf/1812.10394.pdf
+Doryab's location features are based on this paper: Doryab, A., Chikarsel, P., Liu, X., & Dey, A. K. (2019).
+Extraction of Behavioral Features from Smartphone and Wearable Data.
+ArXiv:1812.10394 [Cs, Stat]. http://arxiv.org/abs/1812.10394

 See `Location (Doryab's) Config Code`_